MKCA06/Matrice/README.md

 ✅ **Form Management:** Home page to add new forms and display existing forms with options to enable or disable them.\
 ✅ **Response Visualization:** Visualize responses similar to Google Form for easy analysis.

-## ⏱ Lightning-Fast Performance

-Experience lightning-fast load times and optimized performance across devices.
-The platform is built to ensure a smooth and efficient user experience.

 ## 🛠️ Implementation Guide